ascopes/protobuf-maven-plugin/CONTRIBUTING.md

 what you expect to happen, versus what actually happens.
 Run `mvn` or `mvnw` in your project with the `--errors` flag to get full exception stacktraces.

+> [!IMPORTANT]
-If possible and appropriate, try to show `protoc` being called directly and producing the output you expect.
+> If possible and appropriate, try to show `protoc` being called directly and producing the output you
+> expect.

 Please include the name of your OS (`uname -o`), the CPU architecture (`uname -m`), the version of Maven in use (`mvn --version` or `./mvnw --version`), and the version of Java in use